Ezion-Geber: Archaeological search

-The existence and location of Ezion-Geber has yet to be confirmed by archaeology.
+The location of Ezion-Geber is debated and has yet to be confirmed by archaeology.

 Tell el-Kheleifeh

 Ruins at Tell el-Kheleifeh were identified with Ezion-Geber by the German explorer F. Frank and later excavated by Nelson Glueck, who thought he had confirmed the identification, but a later re-evaluation dates them to a period between the 8th and 6th centuries BCE with occupation continuing possibly into the 4th century BCE.
+However, Marta Luciani argues that old and newly identified samples of Qurayya ware at the site indicate that it was occupied from the Late Bronze Age onwards.

 Pharaoh's Island

+Alternatively, some scholars identify Pharaoh's Island with biblical Ezion-Geber.